graeme-dor/dengue-sprint-2025/README.md

 ## Libraries and Dependencies

-A list of all libraries and packages used to process the data and train your model:
+A list of all libraries and packages used to process the data and train the models:

 - `tidyverse`
 - `lubridate`
-- `scikit-learn`
 - `tsibble`
 - `feasts`
 - `fable`